 1. Reassess your operational resilience

 If the recent snowstorm in Texas showed us anything, it’s that you need to be prepared for the unexpected and complex.
-That’s why reassessing your organization’s operational resilience is of the utmost importance.
+That’s why reassessing your organisation’s operational resilience is of the utmost importance.

 Start by reexamining your entire business continuity (BC) program top to bottom.
 Compare it against industry “best practices,” as well as industry “new practices” and incorporate improvements where you might fall short.